-In the early hours of July 30th, a transit group of approximately 30 Afghanis and Iranians climbed onto a freight train in Serbia close to the Hungarian border.
+In the early hours of July 30th, a transit group of approximately 30 Afghans and Iranians climbed onto a freight train in Serbia close to the Hungarian border.
 The group included families with children as young as four years old.

-Between 03:00 and 04:00. the transit group was discovered by Hungarian police in the train station of the Hungarian the border town Kelebia.
+Between 03:00 and 04:00. the transit group was discovered by Hungarian police in the train station of the Hungarian border town Kelebia.
 Initially four or five Hungarian police officers were present, but as the Hungarian officers discovered more and more people from the transit group, the officers were joined by two to three female police officers and 15-20 minutes later what was described by the respondent as a “Commando Police Unit” arrived on the scene.

 The group was told to line up “like soldiers,” while being guarded by the Hungarian police officers.
 The members of the transit group were asked to present identification papers, which they could not.
 They were frisked and their bags were searched.
 Cell phones, as well as other communication equipment were collected and destroyed in front of the group by the Hungarian officers.
 The respondent was one of the few who managed to hide his phone from the Hungarian police.
 During the entire procedure, single men had to remain standing, whereas women and children were allowed to sit down.